 As an accomplished wellness speaker and author, Dr. Northrup advises women to listen to their bodies and embrace natural remedies.
 She has appeared as a guest expert on many television shows, including “The Oprah Winfrey Show,” “Good Morning America,” “The View,” “20/20,” and “The Dr. Oz Show.”

-Over 500,000 people follow Dr. Northrup on Facebook, and another 150,000 people follow her Instagram account.
-These social media platforms help Dr. Northrup speak directly to women in need of guidance, advice, or inspiration.
+Over 500,000 people follow Dr. Northrup on Facebook and other social media platforms.
+Dr. Northrup uses social media to speak directly to women in need of guidance, advice, or inspiration.
 By posting regularly, she fosters a dialogue about what truly matters in the world of health.

 “You have to understand that your body can teach you things and you’re not a victim of it,” Dr. Northrup said.
 “Your body isn’t betraying you.
 Women are not born to suffer.”